S1ckB0y1337/TokenPlayer/README.md

                          stolen token.

 Execution Options:
-  --exec                 Execute an instance of a specified program.
+  --exec                 Execute an instance of a specified program under the impersonated context.
   --pid arg              Proccess ID to steal the token from.
   --prog                 The full path to the program to be executed.
   --args                 Optional execution arguments for the specified